Camden County, North Carolina

-Camden County is a consolidated city-county located in the U.S. State of North Carolina.
-As of the 2020 census, the population was 10,335, making it the fourth-least populous county in North Carolina.
+Camden County is a consolidated city-county located in the U.S. state of North Carolina.
+As of the 2020 census, the population was 10,355, making it the fourth-least populous county in North Carolina.
 Its county seat is Camden.
-Camden County is part of the Elizabeth City, NC Micropolitan Statistical Area, which is also included in the Virginia Beach-Norfolk, VA-NC Combined Statistical Area.
+Camden County is included in the Virginia Beach-Chesapeake, VA-NC Combined Statistical Area.

 History

-The county was formed in 1777 from the northeastern part of Pasquotank County.
-It was named for Charles Pratt, 1st Lord Camden, who had opposed the Stamp Act.
+The county was formed in 1777 from part of Pasquotank County.
+It was named for Charles Pratt, 1st Lord Camden, a British politician who had opposed the Stamp Act and was sympathetic towards American colonists.
 The county is the site of the southern terminus of the Dismal Swamp Canal.
-It was the site of the Battle of South Mills on April 19, 1862, during the American Civil War, which was a minor victory to the Confederacy.
+The first county courthouse was constructed in 1782 and was replaced in 1847.
+It was the site of the Battle of South Mills in April 1862, during the American Civil War.

 Shiloh Baptist Church, founded around 1727 by Paul Palmer, is the oldest Baptist church in North Carolina.
 It is located in the Shiloh township.

-Though technically there are (or were) no incorporated municipalities in Camden County (with the exception of a small portion of Elizabeth City, most of which is in bordering Pasqoutank County), the county became the first consolidated city-county entity in North Carolina in June 2006.
+Though technically there are (or were) no incorporated municipalities in Camden County (with the exception of a small portion of Elizabeth City; most of which is in bordering Pasquotank County), the county became the first consolidated city-county entity in North Carolina on July 1, 2006.

-Camden County is the location of Academi's Blackwater Lodge and Training Center for paramilitary and security operations.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 310.25 sqmi, of which 240.33 sqmi is land and 69.92 sqmi (22%) is water.
+According to the U.S. Census Bureau, the county has a total area of 310.25 sqmi, of which 240.33 sqmi is land and 69.92 sqmi (22.54%) is water.